 - Disable auto-renew on your subscription at least 17 days before expiration; the domain name will then expire.

-If we cannot auto-renew the domain name before it reaches expiration, it must be redeemed.
+If WordPress.com cannot auto-renew the domain name before it reaches expiration, the domain name must be redeemed.
 There might be a fee for the redemption.
 See Renewing a domain name in the redemption period for instructions on the redemption.

 Once a domain name expires, it goes into redemption for 20 days.
 However, canceled domain names get a longer overall redemption period than expired domain names.

-If you cancel the domain name, we park it for 5 days.
+If you cancel the domain name, WordPress.com parks it for five days.
 If the domain name is not restored within that time, it is canceled at the registry and goes into redemption.
-The redemption period covers the rest of the month in which the domain name was canceled and then the domain name is suspended for a month.
+The redemption period covers the rest of the month in which the domain name was canceled, and then the domain name is suspended for a month.

 A REG-ID is required to transfer a .jp domain name to a different registrar.
 An authorization code is not required.
 In addition to the use of a REG-ID, .jp domain names have a few other key differences in transfer policy:

-- There is no automatic renewal upon a completion of a transfer for .jp.
+- There is no automatic renewal upon the completion of a transfer for .jp.

-- There is no transfer lock applied as a result of a contact info update.
+- There is no transfer lock applied as a result of a contact information update.

 The domain name does not need to be unlocked.
 You must submit the transfer with the gaining registrar (the registrar to whom you are transferring).
 You will not need an authorization code to request a transfer.

-Once we receive notice from the registry that a transfer request has been submitted, we will process your approval or disapproval for the transfer-out request.
+Once WordPress.com receives notice from the registry that a transfer request has been submitted, we will process your approval or disapproval for the transfer-out request.

-We do not currently accept incoming domain name transfers for .jp domain names.
-Please use the Domain Name Connection option instead.
+WordPress.com does not accept incoming domain name transfers for .jp domain names.
+Use the Domain Connection option instead.

 All transactions and status changes for .jp domain names use Japan Standard Time (UTC+9), most often specifically midnight.
-Therefore expirations, renewals, etc. all occur at midnight JST, which may result in them happening earlier than expected depending on the user’s time zone.
+Therefore expirations, renewals, and other status changes all occur at midnight JST, which may happen earlier than expected depending on your time zone.